jordanlaster/lowkey/README.md

 # Copyright & License
 - Feel free to use Lowkey as you please!
 - Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).

+# To Do
+- Make key areas of this theme customizable